Alok-712001-Baluni/gamezop-assignment/README.md

 2. PWA is incorporated in this application
 3. I have used React Suspense for asynchronous operation.
 4. Implemented both Server and Client components for optimal performance.
+5. Website is repsonsive in both desktop and mobile devices.

 ##What' s new that I have implemented: